kevinslondon/Yogaground/readme.md

 ## Yogaground example application

 This is an example application written in the Laravel 5 framework for a simple yoga site.
-It is designed to show am example of what Laravel can do.
+It is designed to show an example of what Laravel can do.

 ## Set up